 Gather at least 256 acquired images in a separate directory.
 Run the App.
 Import the images by navigating to Import > From file and selecting all images from the specified directory.

 Create classes for network labeling.
+In the ROI Labels tab, click Label, enter body in the Label Name field, select Pixel Label from the drop-down menu for the label type, and click OK.
 In the ROI Labels tab, click Label, enter eye in the Label Name field, select Pixel Label from the drop-down menu for the label type, and click OK.
-In the ROI Labels tab, click Label, enter body in the Label Name field, select Pixel Label from the drop-down menu for the label type, and click OK.
+In the ROI Labels tab, click Label, enter fish in the Label Name field, select Rectangle from the drop-down menu for the label type, and click OK.

 Labelling of the frames

 In the ROI Labels tab, select the previously created annotation class, eye.
-In the LABEL PIXELS tab, choose Polygon.
 Outline one eye of the specimen by placing points along its perimeter using the left mouse button.
 To complete the annotation of the eye, click on the starting point of the outline (Figure 3B).

 Outline another eye of the specimen in the same manner as described in step 3.1.2.

 In the ROI Labels tab, select the created annotation class, body.
-In the LABEL PIXELS tab, choose Polygon.
 Outline the body of the specimen, excluding the eyes, by placing points along its perimeter using the left mouse button.
 To complete the annotation of the eye, click on the Starting Point of the Outline.

+In the ROI Labels tab, select the previously created annotation class, fish.
 Outline the entire body of the specimen by drawing a rectangular bounding box (Figure 4).
 To do this, click on One Corner of the intended rectangle with the left mouse button, then drag the cursor while holding the button down until the rectangle fully encloses the fish.

-Save the outlines to a new directory by clicking Export > To File in the LABEL tab.
+Save the outlines to a new directory named images by clicking Export > To File in the LABEL tab.

 Preparing Datasets for Neural Network Training